tiangolo/dockerswarm.rocks/docs/gitlab-ci.md

     - master
 ```

-To see more complete examples, check the <a href="https://dockerswarm.rocks/project-generators/" target="_blank">Project Generators at DockerSwarm.rocks</a>.
+To see more complete examples, check the [Project Generators at DockerSwarm.rocks](https://dockerswarm.rocks/project-generators/).